schmidtbri/ml-base/docs/index.md

 The package also includes a ModelManager class that is able to instantiate and manage models that are created using the MLModel base class.

+The package also provides a way to create decorators that work with MLModel instances to enable more complex behavior for the decorated model.
+Examples for MLModel decorators can be found in the examples section of this site.

 # FAQ

 #### Why bother with base classes and interfaces?
 Isn't it just extra work?